 Crime Story

 Police say they’ve solved a string of 5 campus-area sexual assaults with the arrest of William Gilbert Thursday for attempted rape.
-Claudia Frank, 510 High Street, apt.
-206, said she was wakling home from Ellis Library about 7 p.m.
-Thursday night when Gilbert jumped from a bush outside her building and attempted to pull her to the ground.
+Claudia Frank, said she was walking home from Ellis Library about 7 p.m.
+Thursday when Gilbert jumped from a bush outside her building and attempted to pull her to the ground.

-But Frank apparently didn’t know his intended victim was tough as she is good looking.
-At 36, she’s still a stunner: tall, blonde and beautiful.
-And she’s a stunner in another sense: She has a black belt in karate.
-When police arrived within minutes of a phone call from her, they found her wouldbe rapist’s ardor considerably cooled: Gilbert’s “victim” had kneed him in the groin, broken his nose with a thrust of her palm, and snapped his kneecap with a kick.
+But Frank didn’t know his intended target . has a black belt in karate.
+When police arrived within minutes of a phone call from her, they found the assailant’s ardor considerably cooled: Gilbert had kneed him in the groin, broken his nose with a thrust of her palm, and snapped his kneecap with a kick.

-Police said Gilbert was writhing in pain ehrn thry arrived and shouted to them: “I’ll give you a confesion, what ever you want!
+Police said Gilbert was writhing in pain when they arrived and shouted to them: “I’ll give you a confession, what ever you want!
 Just get her away from me!”

-He was listed in satisfactory condition Thrusday night at Boone County Hospital.
+He was listed at Boone County Hospital.

 One unnamed police officer said, “He’s lucky she didn't kill him.
 Here’s a jerk

 that’s sent several women to the hospital.
-Now the tables are turned.
-It couldn’t have happpened to a nicer guy.
+Now the tables are turned.”

 Mara Bradley